Existence of a weak solution to a nonlinear fluid-structure interaction problem with heat exchange: Appendix B: the coupled entropy inequality

 Now, we sum up $\eqref{part1}$ and $\eqref{part2}$ for non-negative test functions $\varphi \in C_c^\infty([0,T)\times \overline{\Omega^w(t)})$ and $\tilde{\psi}\in C_c^\infty([0,T)\times\Gamma)$ such that $\gamma_{|\Gamma^w}\varphi =\tilde{\psi}$ on $\Gamma_T$, which then by the coupling condition $\eqref{heatf}$ finally give us $\eqref{entineqweak}$.\\

 Note that here we have actually derived $\eqref{entineqweak}$ in a form of equality.
 However, in the definition of our weak solution $\ref{weaksolution}$, both entropy and energy identities are replaced with inequalities, which owes to the lower semicontinuity of norms.
 We argue that this is enough, i.e. if the weak solution is regular enough, then $\eqref{entineqweak}$ and $\eqref{enineq}$ are satisfied as an identity.
-More precisely, let smooth functions $(\vartheta,\rho,\bb{u},w,\theta)$ be a weak solution in the sense of definition $\ref{weaksolution}$.
-Following the ideas from \cite{poul}, we first assume that $\eqref{entineqweak}$ holds as a strict inequality
+More precisely, let smooth functions $(\vartheta,\rho,\bb{u},w,\theta)$ be a weak solution in the sense of definition.
+Following the ideas from \cite{poul}, we first assume that there is a smooth non-negative test function $\tilde\varphi$ such that w.l.o.g. $\tilde\varphi\leq \vartheta$ and $\eqref{entineqweak}$ holds as a strict inequality

 Now, by choosing $(\boldsymbol\varphi,\psi)=(\bb{u},\partial_t w)$ in $\eqref{momeqweak}$, we obtain

 while the energy inequality gives us

 which together imply